Gen. Robert Neller has not wasted any time since becoming commandant of the Marine Corps on Sept. 24.

 A. I think partially.
 We have been very effective on the battlefield for the past 14 years, but as we look around and see what other capabilities are being developed, I think we need to take a look at that.

 In the past, we have pretty much assumed that our communications, Internet and GPS would work, that the grid or our radio communications would not be contested.
-But we cannot find out on the battlefield that things have changed, we have to anticipate what these changes are going to be.
+But we cannot find out on the battlefield that things have changed, and not change – we have to anticipate what these changes are going to be.

 Q. The FragO also mentioned the need to reduce the number of non-deployable Marines.
 Will the Corps move to separate more Marines who are injured or who cannot past their physical fitness tests?